 Continental Army Encampment

 Explore the soldiers’ tents, try on a military coat, and join in periodic wooden-musket drills.
-Visitors also may be recruited to join an artillery crew to learn the steps to prepare a battalion gun or mortar for firing.
+Spring through fall, visitors also may be recruited to join an artillery crew to learn the steps to prepare a battalion gun or mortar for firing.
 Historical interpreters present daily flintlock musket demonstrations in the encampment.

 The encampment represents a portion of an American regiment and includes soldiers’ tents and quarters for officers, a surgeon and the quartermaster, an earthen “kitchen,” and a women’s area with a makeshift shelter.
 Women who followed the army were related to soldiers and earned wages by performing domestic chores such as laundry.